|

 Everglades National Park – Florida

-Way over on the eastern side of the United States is Everglades National Park on the very southern tip of Florida.
+Way over on the eastern side of the United States is Everglades National Park.
+This expansive park on the southern tip of Florida, has the most unique wildlife in the country, namely the American crocodile and manatees.

+These fascinating creatures can only be seen in certain places in the US, and Florida is one of those destinations.
 While in the Everglades, check out some hiking trails and watch for the crocs, especially near Shark Valley, which is the best place for spotting them.

 Or take an airboat tour to get out onto the water and have a new perspective of the landscape.